-The Counseling department at MBS is headed by the Director of Student Culture and Wellbeing, Ms. Chantal Thornberry, and consists of two counselors, Dr. Sam Tuttle and Mrs. Barbara Smith.
+The Counseling department at MBS is headed by the Director of Student Culture and Wellbeing, Ms. Chantal Thornberry, and consists of three counselors, Dr. Sam Tuttle, Mrs. Barbara Smith, and Mr. Sean Latino.
 Our counselors are experienced school counselors who work together in support of students and as a resource for students, families, and teachers.

 Dr. Sam Tuttle joined the Morristown Beard School Wellness Department in 2014 as the Middle School Counselor.
 He earned his M.A. from New York University in 2000 and Psy.D. from George Washington University in 2005.
 A licensed psychologist, Sam provides social-emotional support by means of counseling and mediation for Middle School students and consultation for parents and faculty.
 He also teaches Wellness classes, facilitates faculty training, conducts Parent Coffees, and helps to design and implement Middle School workshops.
 In addition to his responsibilities as counselor, Sam has coached Middle School sports and often acts as a chaperone for school trips.